Make your website ADA compliant (checklist)

 This ADA requirement refers to multilingual websites.
-If your web page contains pieces of content presented on a language different to the main site’s language, then this page sections should be identified with a language attribute in code.
-This allows assisting technologies like screen readers to determine the change in language and interpret all the content properly to users.
+If your web page contains pieces of the content presented in a language different from the main site’s language, then these page sections should be identified with a language attribute in the code.
+This allows assisting technologies like screen readers to determine the change in language and interpret all the content properly for users.

 Level AAA conformance (highest level) checklist

 Make your pre-recorded audio and video with audio accessible for deaf users.
 To achieve this, record a video-only with a sign language interpreter and place it or a link to it next to the original content.

 While ADA requirement for level AA is a contrast ratio between text and background of at least 4.5:1, for the highest level AAA of conformance it is stronger - 7:1.
 The exception is large-scale text, images of large-scale text (which can have a ratio of 4.5:1) and text that serves only a design purpose.

 Good quality audio provides a good user experience for all audiences.
 To make your website ADA compliant your prerecorded audio content containing speech (if it is not a song) should have no background noise or other sounds.
 If it does, it should be at least 20 dB lower than the foreground sound.

 While a requirement regarding timing for level A was providing options for users to change or turn time limits off, at level AAA you set no time limits at all.
 The exception could be live streaming or content that displays real-time events, like auction bidding or match scores.

 Let site visitors interact with your website in a natural way and don’t interfere with their experience through spontaneous pop-ups and other interruptions unless it is a safety warning.

 Restored user data after re-authentication